-The A Level course allows you to delve into both a depth study and a breadth study concurrently.
+The A Level course allows students to delve into both a depth study and a breadth study concurrently.
 Owing to the expertise within the Department, we are able to offer a variety of topics.
 These include ideologically-driven depth studies on either the French Revolutionary era (1774-1815) or Russian Revolutionary period (1917-53).
-Additionally, a British breadth study is on offer: either Stuart England (1603-1702) or the challenge and transformation in Britain during the 19th and 20th centuries (1851-1964).
+Additionally, the British breadth study covers either the crises of Stuart England (1603-1702) or the challenge and transformation in Britain during the 19th and 20th centuries (1851-1964).

 - View our Sixth Form Prospectus

-- First to Third Form: Day visits to Warwick Castle and Peterborough Cathedral enhance appreciation for medieval Britain.
+- First to Third Form: A day visit to Warwick Castle at the end of First Form enhances student appreciation for medieval Britain and castle evolution.
 Third Form are offered the opportunity of a three-day residential visit to First World War Battlefields in Belgium and France, alongside the English Department.
-This includes visits to sites and major memorials at Ypres and the Somme.
-Third Form studies are further complemented with visits to the American Cemetery at Madingley, Cambridge, and the Imperial War Museum at Duxford to enhance understanding of the Second World War.
+This includes visits to key sites and major memorials at Ypres and the Somme.
+Third Form studies are further complemented with a day visit to the Imperial War Museum at Duxford to enhance understanding of the Second World War.

-- GCSE-related: Students are offered the opportunity to residential visit to either Berlin or Bavaria.
+- GCSE-related: The Department runs an annual residential visit to either Berlin, Bavaria or Poland for Fourth Form historians.
 The option alternates annually, and will provide students with an understanding of life in Weimar and Nazi Germany, the history of Jewish persecution, an appreciation of the Holocaust and Germany during the early years of the Cold War.
 The tour ideally complements the IGCSE topics covered in International Relations 1919-89 and the Germany Depth Study 1918-45.

 - A Level-related: Students have the opportunity to visit key sites pertaining to their course studies.
-These include residential visits to Russia – Moscow and St Petersburg – every two years; Manchester, to complement studies of Victorian Britain in transformation; and 6th Form Conferences on a wide variety of issues.
+These include residential visits to Russia – Moscow and St Petersburg – every two years; Dublin or Manchester, to complement studies of Victorian Britain in transformation; and Sixth Form study conferences on a wide variety of issues.